OpenTTD/website/_posts/2024-02-18-how-its-made.md

 ## Getting personal

-If you've been diligently reading till now, you might have noticed that haven't used the word "developer" so far.
+If you've been diligently reading till now, you might have noticed that I haven't used the word "developer" so far.
 Instead, I've mostly talked about a generic someone.
 So what's up with that?